Utilities

 edsl.utilities.utilities.is_notebook() bool[source]

-Check if the code is running in a Jupyter notebook.
+Check if the code is running in a Jupyter notebook or Google Colab.

 edsl.utilities.utilities.is_valid_variable_name(name, allow_name=True)[source]